Everduin94/flotes-docs/src/content/docs/reference/markdown.md

 :::tip[Fill in the Blanks]
 Markdown reserves two forms of syntax for bold text. __two underscores__ and **two asterisks**.

-Flotes repurposes the double underscore to create **fill in the blanks**. - This means that Markdown created or *imported* into Flotes will display fill in the blanks.
-Notes *exported* from Flotes will display bold text
+Flotes repurposes the double underscore to create **fill in the blanks**.
+- Markdown created or *imported* into Flotes will display fill in the blanks
+- Notes *exported* from Flotes will display bold text

 :::